 The 'Modify a thing' action lets you choose a thing and modify it.
 Because the thing already exists, you do not need to pick a type, the type will be the type of the thing you defined.
 An example could be 'Current User'.
 Once a thing is picked, this action works similarly to the create thing action, you pick the different fields and assign a value to them.

 The action 'Delete a thing' deletes it entirely from the database.
 This can be undone with your application backup options, but cannot be undone through a workflow.

 All the actions above apply to a single thing in the database.
 In some situations, you may need to modify more than one thing at a time, for instance, if you have a data type of things 'message' with a field 'read', you may want to modify all the messages assigned to a user and assign the value 'yes' to 'read'.

 Bubble has a few actions to do so.
 You can modify a list of things, delete a list of things and copy a list of things.
 It is important to note that for performance and stability reasons, this operation may not be instantaneous, and if you are working on long lists, this can take some time.
 The operation will happen in the background, but your workflow should not expect an immediate response.

 The copy list of things action is currently limited to 50 items to copy (for stability reasons).
 Nothing will be created if you try to copy a workflow with a list that contains more than 50 items.

 It is a good approach to use scheduled workflows when working on lists, as it will make your workflow design simpler.
-Using scheduled workflows let you have a process run in the background and will not interfere with the current page workflows.
-See the API section for more details about this concept.
+Using scheduled workflows lets you have a process run in the background and will not interfere with the current page workflows.
+This is where you would do recursive operations on bigger lists.

 The input needs to be in a group or a page that has a type of content defined.
 The thing of the parent group or the page will be the thing that will get modified.
-You'll need to set the right permission for this type in the Data Tab, Privacy Section (see below for more information).
+You'll need to set the right permission for this type in order for this to work as intended.